 As a side note, if you go with MA you actually cannot purchase a separate Prescription Drug Plan (PDP), so make sure your MA plan covers your current list of drugs Click here to enter your drug list and a Senior65 agent will confirm which plan covers them best.

-3) You Have Somewhat of a Tight Budget
+3) You Have Somewhat of a Limited Budget

 One of the main “pros” of Medicare Advantage is that it is less expensive than Medigap.
 How much less?
 You can actually get MA coverage for literally $0 additional dollars.
 This is what is called a zero premium policy.